Weaning From Breastfeeding: An Emotional (and Physical) Journey

 All day I have been having tearful flashbacks to all the special nursing moments I will no longer have with my daughter.

-I won’t be sitting on the couch reading her books while she happily sucks away anymore.
+I won’t be sitting on the couch reading her cute children’s books while she happily sucks away anymore.
 No more staring down into her sweet face as I nurse and rock her.
 And I’ll never write another comical post about the trials and tribulations of trying to chop veggies while nursing her on my hip.

 I did not understand why weaning from breastfeeding would be so emotionally difficult until I spent a year and a half sharing my body and soul with someone I love more than life itself.
 And now the time has come to start letting go.
 Letting go of a unique connection only I have ever had with her.